zdravkov/kendo-docs/api/wrappers/jsp/tooltip.md

 ### requestStart `String`

 Triggered before an AJAX request started.
+Note that this event is triggered only when an AJAX request, instead of an iframe, is used.

 For additional information check the [requestStart](/api/web/tooltip#events-requestStart) event documentation.